Structural Concrete 2017 competition winners announced

-The Concrete Centre’s annual student competition, in partnership with Laing O’Rourke has been won by a team from University of East London.
-The 2016 competition brief for teams of engineering students was to design a roof-top swimming pool around a number of difficult design constraints.
+The Concrete Centre’s annual student competition, in partnership with Laing O’Rourke has been won by a team from Imperial College.
+The 2017 competition brief for teams of engineering students was to design a theatre in the round around a number of difficult design constraints.

-The winners were announced at a prize-giving ceremony at The Concrete Centre’s autumn seminar held at IStructE on the 15th September.
+The winners were announced at a prize-giving ceremony at The Concrete Centre’s autumn seminar held at The Building Centre on the 14th September.
 The winners were also invited to a celebratory dinner with the competition sponsors’ Laing O’Rourke and the competition judging panel of Sam Wong, Careys Construction; Roger Hewitt, Arcadis; Muiris Moynihan, Laing O’Rourke and Jenny Burridge of The Concrete Centre.

-The competition brief was to design a roof-top swimming pool and the design constraints, including a requirement not to have a vertical structure within 3m of the adjoining structures to the east and west, proved to be a tough challenge.
+The competition brief was to design a teatre in the round under design constraints such as location - the theatre was to be built on the banks of a major tidal river in South East England, this proved to be a tough challenge.
 Jenny Burridge, judge and head of structural engineering at The Concrete Centre said “We were delighted at the number of entries in to this year’s competition, but the brief proved to be tough, and judges were looking for those that made a good attempt at providing a working solution addressing all the design considerations”.

-The brief for the next competition “Structural Concrete 2017” was also launched at the event and is for a theatre-in-the-round.
+The brief for the next competition “Structural Concrete 2018” was also launched at the event and is for a new office building.
 More information can be found at www.concretecentre.com/competition